Pkarlovic/ArtGeneration/README.md

 Bob Ross data can be retrieved at: https://github.com/jwilber/Bob_Ross_Paintings

-Generative Output Time Lapse can be viewed on youtube at:
+Check out some of the Generative Output Time Lapses which can be viewed on youtube at:

 Time lapse GAN with Minimalist artworks: https://youtu.be/5H_eSOPznKw